 If you need to improve your IELTS score ahead of beginning an Engineering degree, sign up for flexible part-time IELTS classes today.

 Please note that entry requirements vary for each UK university.

-If you are interested in studying Engineering in the UK, arrange your free consultation at an India office today.
+If you are interested in studying Engineering in the UK, arrange your free consultation at SI-UK India today.
 Don't forget the Premium Service will guarantee you at least one offer from a UK university!